Projection Theorems Using Effective Dimension: Bounding the Complexity of Projections

+This suggests that the complexity $K_r^{z, e_3,\ldots,e_n}(e)$ cannot be too much larger than $K^{z, e_3,\ldots,e_n}_r(w)$.
 However, for our purposes, we must be able to recover (an approximation of) $e$ given \emph{approximations} of $w$ and $z$.
-Intuitively, the following lemma shows that we can algorithmically compute an approximation of $e$ whose error is linearly correlated with distance between $w$ and $z$.
+Intuitively, Lemma \ref{lem:lowerBoundOtherPoints} below shows that we can algorithmically compute an approximation of $e$ whose error is linearly correlated with distance between $w$ and $z$.
 We can then bound the complexity of $w$ using a symmetry of information argument.
-The formal proof may be found in the appendix. \begin{lem} Let $z \in \R^n$, $e \in S^{n-1}$, and $r \in \N$.
-Let $w \in \R^n$ such that $e\cdot z = e \cdot w $.
-Then there are numbers $i, j \in \{1,\ldots,n\}$ such that